Change Started

 Wood from Trees is Sustainable

 The wood from mango trees comes with dense grains, which means it has the strength to bear the weight necessary for chairs and heavy tables.
-At the same time, mango wood is one of the softest hardwoods making it suitable for furniture making.

 Unlike Oak and Teak, which are only grown for furniture, mango wood is a byproduct of food agriculture.
 Mango trees give delicious fruits in their lifetime, and once the tree stops bearing fruits, the tree can be chopped off to use for furniture.
 This also provides farmers with an additional source of income.